khulnasoft/AiKit/docs/overview/contributing/open_tasks.rst

 However, everything else covered in the `Deep Dive`_ must be addressed.
 Some common important tasks are:

 #.
-Remove all :code:`lambda` and direct bindings for the backend functions (in :code:`ivy.functional.backends`), with each function instead defined using :code:`def`.
+Remove all :code:`lambda` and direct bindings for the backend functions (in :code:`aikit.functional.backends`), with each function instead defined using :code:`def`.
 #.
-Implement the following if they don't exist but should do: :class:`ivy.Array` instance method, :class:`ivy.Container` instance method, :class:`ivy.Array` special method, :class:`ivy.Array` reverse special method, :class:`ivy.Container` special method, :class:`ivy.Container` reverse special method.
+Implement the following if they don't exist but should do: :class:`aikit.Array` instance method, :class:`aikit.Container` instance method, :class:`aikit.Array` special method, :class:`aikit.Array` reverse special method, :class:`aikit.Container` special method, :class:`aikit.Container` reverse special method.
 #.
-Make sure that the aforementioned methods are added into the correct category-specific parent class, such as :class:`ivy.ArrayWithElementwise`, :class:`ivy.ContainerWithManipulation` etc.
+Make sure that the aforementioned methods are added into the correct category-specific parent class, such as :class:`aikit.ArrayWithElementwise`, :class:`aikit.ContainerWithManipulation` etc.
 #.
 Correct all of the `Function Arguments <../deep_dive/function_arguments.rst>`_ and the type hints for every function **and** its *relevant methods*, including those you did not implement yourself.
 #.
 Add the correct `Docstrings <../deep_dive/docstrings.rst>`_ to every function **and** its *relevant methods*, including those you did not implement yourself.
 #.
 Add thorough `Docstring Examples <../deep_dive/docstring_examples.rst>`_ for every function **and** its *relevant methods* and ensure they pass the docstring tests.